 Stephen Pruitt took office as the sixth president of the Southern Regional Education Board in July 2018.
 During his career, Pruitt built education policy, assessment and instructional background at the local, state and national levels.
 He started his education career as a high school chemistry teacher in Fayette County, Georgia, and then served in several leadership roles at the Georgia Department of Education.
 As senior vice president for Achieve, he worked closely with state agencies and educators around the country to improve science education.
 Before coming to SREB, he was Kentucky’s state commissioner of education.

-Steve Broome joined the Southern Regional Education Board in 2006 as the director of state development for high schools and middle grades for High Schools That Work (HSTW).
+Steve Broome is the Executive Director for School Improvement.
+He joined the Southern Regional Education Board in 2006 as the director of state development for high schools and middle grades for High Schools That Work (HSTW).
 He brings more than 15 years of experience working on issues of education policy and practice in the public education sector.
 Steve has worked with state and local leaders in 32 states through HSTW.

-Jenn Carter joined the Southern Regional Education Board in 2003 as a graphic designer/editorial assistant in school improvement.
+Jenn Carter is the contract and grant coordinator for school improvement.
+She joined the Southern Regional Education Board in 2003 as a graphic designer/editorial assistant in school improvement.
 From 2008 to 2017, she worked in human resources as administrator and later project manager.
 In 2017, she returned to school improvement as a data management coordinator and then accounting coordinator.
 Prior to joining SREB, she designed jewelry and was an inventory manager at an international gold marketplace distributor.

 Barbara Channell joined the Southern Regional Education Board in 2002 as an accounting manager in the finance department.
 She brings more than 30 years of experience working in education nonprofits.
 While at SREB, Barbara has led projects to improve payment turnaround and accountability to agencies and grantors.
 Prior to joining SREB, she worked for Emory University for 15 years.
 Barbara holds a bachelor’s in business administration from Georgia State University.

-Clara Clark joined the Southern Regional Education Board in 2011 as a school improvement consultant.
+Clara Clark is a senior school improvement leadership coach.
+She joined the Southern Regional Education Board in 2011 as a school improvement consultant.
 She brings more than 37 years of experience working on issues of education policy and practice in public education.
-She has worked as a school coach in New Mexico.
-Clara has trained and coached teachers and administrators on the practices of the Mathematics Design Collaborative.
-Additionally, she has coached and trained administrators in walk-through and observation protocols.
+She has worked as a school coach throughout New Mexico.

 Meagan Crowe joined the Southern Regional Education Board in 2017 as a policy analyst for high school and postsecondary.
 Her experience includes working with the Center for State and Local Finance.
 Meagan holds a Master of Public Administration from Georgia State University as well as a Certified Nonprofit Professional (CNP) credential from the Nonprofit Leadership Alliance.